 - Good quality of care requires competently delivered services that meet the client's needs by practitioners who are appropriately supported and accountable.

 - Practitioners should give careful consideration to the limitations of their training and experience and work within these limits, taking advantage of available professional support.
-If work with clients requires the provision of additional services operating in parallel with play, creative Arts and filial therapies, the availability of such services ought to be taken into account, as their absence may constitute a significant limitation.
+If work with clients requires the provision of additional services operating in parallel with play, creative Arts and filial play, the availability of such services ought to be taken into account, as their absence may constitute a significant limitation.

 - Good practice involves clarifying and agreeing the rights and responsibilities of both the practitioner, the client, the client’s carer(s) or those legally responsible, the referrer and the commissioner (provider of funds for the service) at appropriate points in the working relationship.